kartbnb/ActiDiabet/README.md

-# A Quick UI tour of Active Boomers
+# Just a Quick UI tour
 A simple but lovely iOS workout app designed for seniors (or beginners!)

 <img src="DEE280F1-5527-4170-A058-0C5168985828_1_201_a.jpeg" width="800">